-Virgin Mobile confirms new plan prices and Motorola Triumph for July 20th, data throttling in OctoberAlex Wagner - Deputy Managing Editor, News Desk
+Virgin Mobile confirms new plan prices and Motorola Triumph for July 20th, data throttling in OctoberAlex Wagner - Editorial Director of News and Content

 Around a week ago, details on a rumored Virgin Mobile plan pricing refresh emerged, showing more expensive 300 and 1200 minute options but a cheaper unlimited voice plan.
 Today Virgin Mobile confirmed that the changes are indeed taking place.
 Beginning on July 20th, Virgin Mobile plans will look like this: